 Top 10 Ichiro Suzuki Rookie Cards

-Click on the card names to shop for singles on eBay.
+Click on the card listings or images to shop for singles on eBay.

-This is just one of two Ichiro rookies to have a jersey swatch Further fueling the card's appeal is the low print run of 500 copies.
+This UD card is just one of two Ichiro rookies to have a jersey swatch.
+Further fueling the card's appeal is the low print run of 500 copies.
 The Pros & Prospects brand never really caught on for Upper Deck, though.
 So while this is still a desirable card, it doesn't command the attention it might if it were from a different set.

 Since its inception, the E-X brand (or whichever name it took on) could be counted on for unique looking cards done with different materials.
 The 2001 E-X Ichiro Suzuki has a layered look.
 His image is on top using a piece of acetate.
 Between him and the Mariners logo underneath are some sparkles.
 It may sound strange, but it works.
 The card remains relatively affordable too.

 A card that makes the list more because of its rarity than visual appeal, the 2001 Leaf Certified Materials Ichiro Suzuki has just 200 copies.
 Out of numbered cards, that makes it the second rarest.
-The design has a lot going on.
-Swirls, horizontal text, vertical text, waves, an oval base piece in the middle of the card.
+The design has a lot going on with swirls, horizontal text, vertical text, waves, and an oval base piece in the middle of the card.

 It's not the rarest Ichiro Suzuki rookie, but it's one of the most popular.
 It just goes to prove how powerful branding can be in the hobby.
-With a print run of 1250, it appeals to set builders, rookie collectors and Ichiro fans.
-That said, supply for the 2001 SP Authentic Ichiro Suzuki has long since dried up making it a tough card to find now.
+With a print run of 1,250 coppies, it appeals to set builders, rookie collectors and Ichiro fans.
+That said, supply for the 2001 SP Authentic Ichiro Suzuki has long since dried u,p making it a tough card to find now.

 The 2001 Leaf Limited Ichiro Suzuki lives up to its name.
 Numbered to 100, it is by far his rarest rookie card.
 It also has a small piece of a game-used base.
 The extreme rarity might actually work against the card a little as so few people actually have a chance to get it.
-But that's still somewhat relative.
-It still generates a lot of attention on the rare occasions that one does surface.
+But that's still somewhat relative and it generates a lot of attention on the rare occasions that one does surface.

 If you're looking for the most valuable Ichiro Suzuki rookie card, look no further.
-The 2001 Upper Deck Ultimate Collection Ichiro Suzuki is one of just two signed rookies of a the Japanese superstar.
+The 2001 Upper Deck Ultimate Collection Ichiro Suzuki is one of just two signed rookies of the Japanese superstar.
 With a print run of just 250, it's also extremely scarce.
-Expect to pay a couple of thousand for this card.

 When it comes to Ichiro Suzuki rookie cards, 2001 SPx is his most iconic.
 It's his only rookie to deliver both an autograph and a jersey swatch, something that was still quite rare at the time.
 Although it's not as valuable as his Ultimate Collection card, it's still extremely popular.
-It's not numbered but it's definitely more readily available than the Ultimate Collection autograph.
+The SPx rookie card is not numbered but it's definitely more readily available than the Ultimate Collection autograph.
 It's this availability that actually helps the card's standing.
-It was perceived as more attainable so it caught more people's attention.
+It was perceived as more attainable so it caught the attention of the hobby.
 It was also his first autograph card, arriving to a very hot market.